 The competition will be in two stages.

-The preliminary round will be held at the London College of Music, Ealing on Sunday 28th May.
+The preliminary round will be held at the Trinity Laban Conservatoire of Music and Dance on Sunday 24th June.
 Candidates should state a preference for a particular time, if they have one, (please check this with your accompanist first), although this cannot necessarily be guaranteed.
 The panel of judges is drawn from members of the Association who have not themselves submitted candidates.
 They will select up to six competitors from this round to compete in the final.

-The final will be held at the LCM on the evening of Wednesday 31st May beginning at 6.00pm.
+The final will be held at Trinity Laban on the evening of Wednesday 27th June beginning at 5.00pm.

 Competitors will be expected to defray their own expenses for the first stage.
 Standard class travel expenses will be offered to finalists travelling to London.